Fast, practical answers

 Based on a mortgage balance of £250,000, an annual rate of 4.75%, and a remaining term of 25 years, this model estimates the effect of paying an extra £250 each month and a one-off £0 now.

-In this example, the mortgage could finish in March 2045 instead of May 2051, with an estimated interest saving of £48,772.
+In this example, the mortgage could finish in April 2045 instead of June 2051, with an estimated interest saving of £48,772.

 The calculation assumes a repayment mortgage with monthly compounding, a stable interest rate, and overpayments going directly towards the balance.
 Your actual lender process and charges may differ.